152nd Jaeger Brigade

-The 152nd Jaeger Brigade (152 окрема єгерська бригада), is a one of ten light infantry brigades formation of the Ukrainian Ground Forces formed in 2023.
+The 152nd Jaeger Brigade named after Symon Petliura (152 окрема єгерська бригада імені Симона Петлюри), is a one of ten light infantry brigades formation of the Ukrainian Ground Forces formed in 2023.
 It was part of the creation of four other brigades to expand the Ukrainian Ground Forces in response to the 2022 Russian Invasion of Ukraine and is expected to participate in a potential Ukrainian counteroffensive in 2024.

 On 16 August 2024, the brigade was repurposed as a Jaeger brigade, becoming the fourth brigade of its kind to exist in the Ukrainian Armed Forces.

 History

 Formation

 The brigade on exercise, May 2024.

 The brigade was announced in mid-October 2023, alongside the creation of five new mechanized brigades as part of the Ukrainian Ground Forces, accounting for a five percent expansion of the Ground Forces.

 The brigade reportedly drew its cadre of experienced officers and non-commissioned officers from existing brigades that have already served on the frontline in Ukraine.
 It was also mentioned that the brigade's strength will be filled with 2,000 new recruits.
 The brigade's purpose was expected to help participate in a Ukrainian counteroffensive in 2024, or possibly against a Russian offensive.

 According to Forbes, it is unclear where the brigade will receive its equipment that makes them a mechanized brigade; rather than a glorified infantry or motorized brigade.
 It was noted that the new brigades may not receive new, modern vehicles but would have to make do with old, vulnerable, Soviet-era equipment.
 This is evident by the brigade's large amount of BMP-1s in its inventory, lacking heavy vehicles such as tanks and other armoured fighting vehicles; and also using smaller light tactical vehicles such as the MRAP in order to provide mobility for its infantry, commonly seen amongst Ukrainian Jaeger brigades.